 3D Print and Caterpillar Manufacturing

-Start Small: The mantra Caterpillar said was key to follow when adding 3D printers to their manufacturing process.
-The mantra can be applied to the number of machines purchased or to the training programs needed for employees to get up to speed on the new technology.
+Caterpillar embraced a "start small" mentality when adding 3D printers to their manufacturing process.
+This approach can be applied to the number of machines purchased or to the training programs needed for employees to get up to speed on the new technology.

 3D Print and Caterpillar Product Development

 3D print is having a positive impact on Caterpillar’s significant aftermarket business (Making new parts for equipment that is several years old) and its costs in time and labor.
-With their 3D printers, Caterpillar is looking to scan some of their inventory in order to better support their aftermarket products that need parts after decades in the field.
-Then when an aftermarket order is needed employees can refer to the 3D scan and print out the parts requested.
+With their 3D printers, Caterpillar focused on the 3D scanning of older inventory in order to better support their aftermarket products that need parts after decades in the field.
+When an aftermarket order is placed, employees can refer to the 3D scan and print out the parts requested.

 3D print technology is enabling Caterpillar’s products to be made in less time and at a cheaper cost.
-The industrial printers work so efficiently that they saved the company $160,000 on a project producing track links.
+The industrial printers work so efficiently they saved the company $160,000 on a single project where train track links were replaced with new 3D product.

-Caterpillar is only one corporate example of how 3D print technology will be the next technological business revolution.
-The large companies have started the trend and it will spread to companies of all sizes with different applications for the technology.
+3D print manufacturing is set to be a part of the next business revolution.
+Large companies have started the business integration trend and it will spread to companies of all sizes across various sectors.

 Want More Info?